Selja Kumari

 Selja Kumari (born 24 September 1962) is an Indian politician and a member of the Lok Sabha, the lower house of Indian parliament.
 She is a member of the Indian National Congress and has served as the union minister of state (independent charge) for social justice and empowerment and tourism during Manmohan Singh's premiership.

 Selja was first elected to the Lok Sabha in 1991 from Sirsa, a constituency that she retained in the 1996 elections.
 Following her election in 2009 to the Lok Sabha from Ambala, she was appointed the minister of social justice and empowerment.
 Selja unsuccessfully contested the general elections in 2019 from Ambala, and following that made a return to state politics, being elected the president of the Haryana unit of the Congress party later that year.

 She was a member of the Rajya Sabha from 2014 to 2020.
 In the 2024 Indian general election, she was elected to the Lok Sabha again from the Sirsa constituency.

 Early life and education

-Selja Kumari was born in a Jatav family on 24 September 1962 in Parbhuwala Hisar to Dalbir Singh, who was a politician from the Indian National Congress.
+Selja Kumari was born in a chamar/ravidassia family on 24 September 1962 in Parbhuwala Hisar to Dalbir Singh, who was a politician from the Indian National Congress.
 She studied at the Convent of Jesus and Mary, New Delhi and later attended the Panjab University, where she completed her master's which is a postgraduate degree.